lee-zhg/intro-appid/README.md

     Replace `<ClusterName>` with the name of the Kubernetes cluster where the application will run and replace `<AppIDServiceName>` with the name of your AppID service.

-1. Verify the binding.
+1. Verify the App ID binding.
 The command below should return a secret name `binding-<appidservicename>`.

     ```
     $ kubectl get secrets | grep binding

     binding-appid                  Opaque                                1      6d21h
     ```

+1. Take note of your scret name for App ID binding.
+You'll need it soon.
+In the above example, it is `binding-appid`.
+Yours will be slightly different.

 ## Step 4 - Build your Container Image